 • other non-audio file types possible

-• Uneditable, but ⭕️ might allow loops and cues
+• uneditable, but allows loops and cues

 • Loop